ghidosoft/epoch/README.md

 This is a ZX Spectrum 48K emulator written from scratch in C++.

-Rendering is done using GLFW and OpenGL Core 4.1.
+Rendering is done using GLFW and OpenGL Core 4.1, sound using PortAudio.

 ## Features
 - Z80 emulation: all currently implemented instructions (excluding cpd, cpr, daa) passes zexdoc and zexall, bit (hl) doesn't pass zexall because MEMPTR is not implemented